Nodes

 This means the interface can be declared before any node instance exists:

-MediaSession.Outputs.buffer_seconds is a valid output reference at class
+MediaSession.State.buffer_seconds is a valid state reference at class

 declaration time, even before session = MediaSession() is constructed.